wp-plugins/disclaimer-and-notification-manager-for-authors/trunk/readme.txt

 == Description ==

-This plugin simplify the process of adding Disclaimers at the top or bottom of an article written by a guest contributor.
+This plugin simplify the process of adding Disclaimers and Custom Notifications at the top, middle or bottom of articles written by Guest contributors.

 == Features ==